micmejia/bible-dump/AMPC/Matthew/Matt 14.md

 And they all ate and were satisfied.
-And they picked up twelve [[^f]small hand] baskets full of the broken pieces left over.
+And they picked up twelve [small hand] baskets full of the broken pieces left over.